 Hair tucked back over one ear also provides a sense of sophistication, style, and grace.
 I always recommend this when possible as it is a flattering look in person, and in photos.

-If the bride and her court have hair pieces, floral arrangements, etc. in their hair – then avoid any mother of the bride hair accessories.
-They wedding party needs to shine.
+If the bride and her court have hair pieces, floral arrangements, etc. in their hair – then avoid any mother-of-the-bride hair accessories.
+The wedding party needs to shine.

 Cut and Color Well in Advance